ChrisWhealy/porous_absorber/README.md

 <a name="local-storage"></a>
 ## Local Storage

-This app uses the browser's local storage to remember your absorber device parameters.
+This app uses the browser's local storage to remember your device parameters.
 If at anytime you wish to clear these cached values, select the "Configuration" tab and press the "Clear Cache" button.
 Only the values pertaining to this application are cleared from local storage.

 ![Configuration](./img/configuration_screen.png)